andrewlayer/grubhub/README.md

     4. Look for requests to `https://api-gtm.grubhub.com/`
     5. Find the "Authorization" header value (starts with "Bearer")
     - Note: This token expires every few hours and will need to be updated
-- `grubhub.point`: Your location coordinates for restaurant searches
+- `grubhub.address`: Your delivery address
-  - Format: `POINT(longitude latitude)`
-  - Example: `POINT(-73.98915 40.74831)`
+  - Format: Simple address string (e.g. "220 Willow Ave Hoboken NJ")
-  - You can use Google Maps to find coordinates for your location
+  - We use OpenStreetMap for geocoding - verify your address works at https://nominatim.openstreetmap.org/ui/

-### Optional Settings

-- `grubhub.perimeterX`: Anti-bot token (optional)
-- `grubhub.cookie`: Session cookie (optional)
-  - These can be found in the same network requests as the bearer token
-  - The extension will work without these, but might require more frequent token updates
+  - The extension will automatically convert this to coordinates for searching

 ### Important Notes

 - You must have restaurants in your Grubhub favorites list to use the restaurant listing feature
 - Add restaurants to your favorites on the Grubhub website
 - After updating any settings, you may need to restart VS Code for changes to take effect
 - If you encounter authentication errors, try getting a new bearer token